 chinonye chukwu

-At the time of the Sundance Award, through an interview broadcast on Democracy Now with Amy Goodman, Chukwu discussed her time at Temple’s film school and how it was her MFA that gave her mom and dad insight as to how their daughter could move forward in the highly competitive world of film and the movie business.
+At the time of the Sundance Award, through an interview broadcast on Democracy Now with Amy Goodman, Chinonye Chukwu discussed her time at Temple’s film school and how it was her MFA that gave her mom and dad insight as to how their daughter could move forward in the highly competitive world of film and the movie business.
 “I went to Temple University.
 I earned my MFA in film, focusing on screenwriting and directing.
 And that’s when my parents moved back to Nigeria.
 They were like, ‘All right, the baby is good.’”

 While Temple University’s own website went on to write that the young Nigerian-American director had already been “tapped to direct a film based on the life of Black Panther party leader Elaine Brown,” they closed with calling Chinonye Chukwu’s bourgeoning career a “stunning” one, before exclaiming, “Owls work!”